DerwenAI/textgraphs/docs/conclude.md

 This precludes downstream use of the inferred relations for semantic inference.
 Ultimately, how can better training data be developed -- e.g., for relation extraction -- to improve large models used in constructing/augmenting knowledge graphs?

-## Questions for Follow Up Research
+## Questions for Follow-Up Research

+The views expressed herein are those of the authors and do not reflect the official policy or position of the funding organizations.

 Many existing projects produce results which are **descriptive, but not computable**.
 However, given recent innovations, such as _DPO_, there appear to be many opportunities for reworking the training datasets used in